You Earned a Ticket!

 Pew Research studies the religious affiliation of adults.

 Most young people adopt the religious affiliation of their parents.
 It follows that California's religious diversity reflects the history of immigration to the state.
 Catholics are the largest single group, reflecting the long history of immigration from Latin America.
+In 2023, Pew research highlighted the growth of religious non-affiliation.
 For more information about religious diversity in California, visit the Pew Research Center.

 Sexual Orientation